 The gravity of this environmental crisis motivated Indonesia’s President Joko Widodo to pledge to restore two million hectares of the country’s degraded peatlands by 2020 to prevent future fires.

-CIFOR has been studying the complex socioeconomic, ecological and governance factors at play in peatland restoration, as well as directly engaging with communities on the ground in Dompas village, Riau province, Sumatra.
+CIFOR has been studying the complex socioeconomic, ecological and governance factors at play in peatland restoration by engaging with communities on the ground in Dompas village, Riau province, Sumatra.
 Watch the video above to learn more.

 A NEW GLOBAL PEAT INITIATIVE